 You should also be aware of an additional protection for the tenant - the possibility to request a declaration that the terms of the lease are unfair.

-In this case, if the lessor is a legal person, the lessee, as a consumer, is clearly entitled to the additional protection afforded to consumers, namely the possibility of requesting the annulment of the provisions of the lease.
-"It should be borne in mind that a natural person may also be considered an entrepreneur if the rental of residential premises is his/her usual (frequent) activity, the income from which is derived or a certain part of the rental income constitutes the landlord's income.
-In this way, the tenant is entitled to the additional consumer protection that applies to consumers," she stresses.
+In such a case, if the landlord is a legal entity, the tenant, as a consumer, is undoubtedly entitled to additional consumer protection—namely, the right to request that certain provisions of the lease agreement be declared invalid.
+“It should be noted that a natural person may also be recognized as a business operator if the rental of residential premises is a regular (frequent) activity, generates income, or if a certain portion of the funds received from the lease constitutes the lessor’s income.
+In such cases, the tenant is entitled to the additional protections applicable to consumers,” the lawyer emphasizes.

 According to Karolina Briliūtė, unfair terms can be defined as terms that substantially unbalance the rights and obligations of the landlord and the tenant, putting the tenant in a significantly worse position than the landlord.